IT Lessons Businesses Should Learn from Hurricane Irma

 And even when it is, it’ll return next year.
 So how do you ensure that your business will continue to run no matter what kind of downtime you experience after a storm?

 Have a Plan

 Make prevention the focus.
-That means you’re not just being reactionary.
+That means you’re not just reactionary.
 Disaster recovery plans succeed when the majority of the plan is always active.
 It’s not implemented only when trouble strikes.
-Remember, too, that a plan that takes only technology into consideration is only a fraction of a plan.
+Remember, too, that a plan that considers only technology is only a fraction of a plan.
 Hurricanes and other natural disasters impact people.
 Technology merely allows them to do their jobs.

-It’s likely that your team will be displaced after a natural disaster and your goal is business continuity.
+Your team will likely be displaced after a natural disaster, and your goal is business continuity.
 Does your plan have solutions in place for them to operate remotely, including equipment, mobile access to your network, and how that remote access will be secured?

 Hurricanes and other natural disasters bring out the dysfunction in people—and it’s only because these events are stressful.
 At this point, though, you need your team to take precisely described actions, like a medic who knows exactly what to do in an emergency.
 They’re able to operate with ruthless efficiency even in that stressful situation because they’ve been trained to do so—you want your team in that same mindset.
 It’s for this reason that your disaster recovery plan can’t be a general idea.

 Please put a copy of it in the hands of every team member.
 Make this part of an all-hands meeting and devote enough time to it to be satisfied that every employee knows what actions to take if it’s necessary to implement the plan.

 Don’t stop the preparatory action there.
 Test your plan regularly.
 There are two important benefits:

 - Your team will actually be prepared, rather than just understanding the theory of preparedness.

 - As a group, you may also discover ways to improve your plan based on how your organization responds to an imaginary Irma.